How To Repair Drywall Holes So They REALLY Don’t Show

 There’s nothing quite so unsightly – and embarrassing – as a gaping hole marring the otherwise-perfect walls of your home.
-Drywall damage is uninviting and obvious; it just sticks out like a sore thumb, like a giant flashing neon sign that screams “I AM UGLY RIGHT HERE!”
+Drywall damage is unattractive and obvious; it just sticks out like a sore thumb, like a giant flashing neon sign that screams “I AM UGLY RIGHT HERE!”
+Before you contact a drywall contractor near you, learn everything you need to know about drywall repair.

 Luckily, it’s not so hard to remedy a medium-to-large drywall hole.
 As long as you follow a few key steps, it’s actually on the easier side of DIY home repair projects.
 What follows below is an easy step-by-step guide to guarantee you a smooth, seamless fix with no sign that there was ever any damage in the first place.